2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 ###timeout

-The time to ring the lines in the ring group before moving to the next call flow action (Default 20).
+The time in seconds to ring the lines in the ring group before moving to the next call flow action

+The default is **20** seconds.

 ###strategy